Epirote Greek: Replacement by the Attic koine

 Despite its success in halting the spread of Attic for a time, the Northwest Doric koina would ultimately be a mere intermediary stage before the final Atticization of Epirus.
 In the third and second centuries BCE texts are already encountered showing increasing influence of the Attic-Ionic koine.
 Statistical analyses have corroborated that Attic was slowly supplanting the native dialect during the end of this period, while the record also shows texts of Epirote embedded in Attic during this period.
 The Attic-Ionic koine eventually decisively established itself in Epirus firmly during the first century CE.

 Phonology

 Our understanding of Epirote phonology is limited; epigraphic data, glosses, and contemporary sources are often uncorroborated.
 However the existing evidence from the limited inscriptions is still considered to have certain insights.

-Epirote shared with Thessalian, Elean and Macedonian an "oddity" of cases where voiced stops (/b d g/, written β ð ɣ) appear to be correspond to Proto-Indo-European voiced aspirates, /bʰ dʰ ɡʰ/.
+Epirote shared with Thessalian, Elean, and Ancient Macedonian, an "oddity" of cases where voiced stops (/b d g/, written β ð ɣ) appear to correspond to Proto-Indo-European voiced aspirates, /bʰ dʰ ɡʰ/.
 In most Greek, the Proto-Indo-European aspirates were devoiced to voiceless aspirates /pʰ tʰ kʰ/, written ɸ θ χ (though these would later become fricatives in Attic Koine around the first century CE).
 As with Macedonian, this phenomenon is sometimes attributed to non-Greek substrate and adstrate influence, with some linguists attributing such an influence on Epirote to Illyrian.
 Filos, however, notes, that the attribution of β, ð and ɣ for specifically voiced stops is not secure.

 Other proposed phonological characteristics based on inscriptions include: